0xERR0R/blocky/docs/installation.md

 Blocky docker images are deployed to DockerHub (`spx01/blocky`) and GitHub Container Registry (`ghcr.io/0xerr0r/blocky`) .

+### Parameters

+You can define the location of the config file in the container with environment variable "CONFIG_FILE".
+Default value is "/app/config.yml".

 ### Docker from command line

 Execute following command from the command line: